Tactical Shotgun Deployment Course

 (Approved by the Michigan Commission on LE Standards)

-Pre-requisite: Our 3-day Defensive Handgun Certification Course or firearms training course of equivalent level to meet the handgun transition phase of this course.
+Non-LEO pre-requisite: Our 3-day Defensive Handgun Certification Course or firearms training course of equivalent level to meet the handgun transition phase of this course.

 Law Enforcement Officers that have completed their state certified Basic Law Enforcement Academy Certification training meet the pre-requisite training standards for this course.

 Course Description: This 1-day firearms training course focuses on tactical speed shooting and development of aggressive gun-handling skills during tactical deployment of the shotgun for personal protection and home defense.

 The concepts of dominating the weapon, threat and all visual areas during dynamic action will be emphasized throughout the course.